nickloman/arcade-of-memories/README.md

 Demule for emulator.
 Run directly from Launchbox.
 Only games that use the digital cursors rather than the analogue stick are going to work well.

+Flicking on load can be solved by disabling full-screen optimisations.

 ### Soulcalibur

+Works fine.